 Disclaimer: This article is for informational purposes only.
 Please seek tax advice from a qualified accountant, CPA or other tax professional about a Health Savings Account (HSA).
+There are some great HSA tax benefits, but your accountant will show you how to maximize tax benefits with HSA for your particular situation.

 Most people are aware standard tax savings programs.
 Examples are 401(k) plans, individual retirement accounts, and more.
 However, there is one program that people are not familiar with.
 Health Savings Accounts have multiple tax benefits.

 Applying for health savings account to save for future healthcare expenses is a smart move.
 HSA’s come with not just one, three separate tax benefits.
+The HSA tax benefits go beyond just good health care.
+It also means saving money.

 What is a Health Savings Account?

 A Health Savings Account is designed for people who are covered by the high-deductible health plans (HDHPs) but want more coverage.
 The contribution you or your employer makes go straight to the account.
 Each contribution is limited to a maximum amount every year.
 Over time you will be able to use the amount invested to pay for medical expenses covered by HSA.
 Covered expenses include dental, vision, and over-the-counter meds.
+At first glance you might be wondering how to maximize tax benefits with HSA when it seems like you are just saving for health care.
+Read on to find out.

 How to Qualify for an HSA?